Taiji Qigong Shibashi 太極氣功十八式

 Taiji Qigong Shibashi set 1

 During set 1, you will learn to circulate the Qi through your body.
-Discovering its major movements of rising and sinking, entering and exiting, expanding and condensing.
+You will discover the major movements of Qi: rising and sinking, entering and exiting, expanding and condensing.
 This first set was design to give you the tools to improve your health and wellbeing and begin your transformational path.

 Each movement will assist the healing process of blood pressure, digestion, breathing, physical pain, mobility, stress, mood, and emotions, etc…